Objects, Methods & Integers

 :

-Now our test is finally running with no errors!
-It's now failing, but at least it has no errors.
+Our test is finally running with no errors!
+It's failing, but at least it has no errors.
 We're almost there!

 The failure message says that the expected result is "1000"